-Plans and details involving permanent traffic control items, such as pavement markings, signing, and signalization [SP 1314-1 through 1314-8], shall be prepared in accordance with the Ohio Manual of Uniform Traffic Control Devices and the Traffic Engineering Manual.
-Additional information may be obtained by contacting the Office of Roadway Engineering.
+Plans and details involving permanent traffic control items, such as pavement markings, signing, and signalization [SP 1314-1 through 1314-4], shall be prepared in accordance with the Ohio Manual of Uniform Traffic Control Devices, Signal Design Reference Packet, and the Traffic Engineering Manual.
+Additional information may be obtained by contacting the Office of Roadway Engineering and the Office of Traffic Operations.